swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 creates or updates the `.swiftpm/config/registries.json` file with a new top-level `registries` key that's associated with an object containing the specified registry URLs.
+The default, unscoped registry is associated with the key `[default]`.
+Any scoped registries are keyed by their case-folded name.

 For example,
 a build server that doesn't allow external network connections